AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

     1. Prerequisites:
        1. Find tutor using the `find tutor ...` command.
 Take note of the index of the tutor (e.g. `t1`).
-       1. Find student using the `find student ...` command.
+       2. Find student using the `find student ...` command.
 Take note of the index of the student (e.g. `s1`).

-    1. Test case: `match t1 s1`<br>
+    2. Test case: `match t1 s1`<br>
         Expected: Tutor with index `t1` and student with index `s1` are being matched.

-    1. Test case: `match t0 s0`<br>
+    3. Test case: `match t0 s0`<br>
         Expected: No student and tutor matched.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect add commands to try: `match t1`, `match s1`<br>
+    4. Other incorrect add commands to try: `match t1`, `match s1`<br>
         Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. _{ more test cases …​ }_

+### Recommending tutors to a student/ students to a tutor
+1. Recommending tutors to a student/ students to a tutor.

+   1. Test case: `recommend 3 /s /l`<br>
+        Expected: Tutors/Students that match the subject and level of person with index `3` are being listed.

+   2. Test case: `recommend 1 /s /p`<br>
+        Expected: Tutors/Students that match the subject and price range of person with index `1` are being listed.

+   3. Test case: `recommend 2`<br>
+        Expected: Tutors/Students that match the subject, level and price range of person with index `2` are being listed.

+   4. Other incorrect add commands to try: `recommend`, `recommend 5 e/`, `recommend x` (where x is larger than the list size or smaller than 1)<br>
+        Expected: Error message shown.

 ### Saving data